-- 2.13 Councillors must not take actions which are unlawful, financially improper or likely to amount to maladministration.
-Councillors must avoid taking actions which would be detrimental to the reputation of the Council. - 2.14 Councillors must have due regard to the impartiality and integrity of the authority's statutory officers and its other employees, and do nothing to compromise it, e.g. by insisting that an officer change their professional advice or making public criticism of officers without first referring the matter to the officer's line manager, following the Council's procedures. - 2.15 Councillors should only become involved in commercial transactions at the formal decision making stage.
-When dealing with a commercial transaction Councillors should be aware of the requirements of the Contracts Procedure Rules and relevant guidance.
-Councillors should take into account that where officers are involved in commercial transactions at a preliminary to or part of delegated decision making then it is not open to an individual Councillor to conduct parallel discussions or negotiations or to seek disclosure of financial information where there is not a demonstrated need to know that relates to the Councillor's specific exercise of their Councillor duties in each case.
+- 2.13 Members must avoid taking actions which are unlawful, financially improper or likely to amount to maladministration. - 2.14 Members must have due regard to the impartiality and integrity of the authority's statutory officers and its other employees, and do nothing to compromise it, e.g. by insisting that an officer change his/her professional advice or making public criticism of officers without first referring the matter to the officer's line manager and following the council's procedures. - 2.15 Members should only become involved in commercial transactions at the formal decision making stage.
+When dealing with a commercial transaction Members should be aware of the requirements of the Contracts Procedure Rules and relevant guidance.

+Members should take into account that where officers are involved in commercial transactions at a preliminary to or part of delegated decision making then it is not open to an individual member to conduct parallel discussions or negotiations or to seek disclosure of financial information where there is not a demonstrated need to know that relates to the member's specific exercise of their councilor duties in each case.